iPanja/goyaml-modifier/README.md

   - `onlyUpdate` - Do not add new nodes to `output`, only refactor nodes that exist within the output node.
   - `protectOutput` - Do not modify the output node or its contents whatsoever.
 So, only remove duplicate, redundent nodes from inputs
   - `protectNodes` - Do not modify these specific nodes.
 This is more granular than `protectOutput`(which protects all of `output.Contents`).

+The last two options are meant to be used when you directly modify the `output` block.
+In that scenario, you may not want to accidentally overwrite the value with those from `inputs`.
+The `YAMLHandler` automatically keeps track of the specific nodes you modify and sets up this protection, via `Optimize()`.